-This is the basics such as locks, fences, and walls.
+This involves the basics such as locks, fences, and walls.

 Yes, this means CCTV monitoring equipment, but it goes way beyond that.
 Anyone approaching the shul should feel that they are being watched.

 All areas should be well illuminated, avoiding large, shadowy sections.
 Trim shrubs or other obstacles to keep a clear line of sight around the property.
 The front entrance to the shul should be in clear view of the street.

 Guard booths offer excellent surveillance opportunities.
 These security shacks can be positioned close to the building, serving as a checkpoint.
 Or, on a large campus, a booth can be farther away to survey a greater area.
 Booths can also be equipped with electric lights, brightening the edges of the property.